mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

 !!! question "How do you get the output path for a solution?"

     - To get an {{ mps_url("@mps.IFile") }}, call `#!java SModelOperations.getOutputLocation(model)`.
-    - To get an string, call `#!java ProjectPathUtil.getGeneratorOutputPath(module.getModuleDescriptor())`.
+    - To get a string, call `#!java ProjectPathUtil.getGeneratorOutputPath(module.getModuleDescriptor())`.
 You have to first cast the module to an `AbstractModule.`

 ??? question "How can I check if a model requires generation programmatically?"